akhilnayak0206/simple-to-do-website/README.md

 # Simple ToDo Website

 This is a ToDo Website.
+This is a simple CRUD to-do task website.
 This is a **React** project hosted with the help of **Git**.

 ## Quick Start